johnstuby7/React-Master-Class/Example-13-Food-Order-App/01-starting-project/README.md

-# Use Reducer examples
+# Food Order App examples

-This example covers how to use reducers and a couple different situations in which they are a good solution
+This example Is a more realistic example of a react project, it allows you to order multiple food items and have the total update in the cart. also includes crud actions for the menu.

+## Install

+- Git pull the repo
+- npm i
+- npm start